Darkwing Duck: Films

 Darkwing makes a cameo at the end of Chip 'n Dale: Rescue Rangers, with Cummings reprising his role.
 He appears during a mid-credits scene, annoyed at the Rescue Rangers' newly regained fame and trying to attract attention to himself.

 Reboot

 On April 2, 2015, a rumor surfaced that Disney would be rebooting the series for a 2018 premiere on Disney XD.
 The report was debunked as an April Fools' prank.
 Instead, Darkwing Duck returned as a comic book published by Joe Books, which was released on April 27, 2016.

 A Darkwing Duck reboot is in development for Disney+.
 Seth Rogen and Evan Goldberg will executive produce the project via Point Grey Pictures.
 Tad Stones revealed that he is involved in the reboot series as a creative consultant.
+While Disney TVA employee Ben Siemon claimed in 2022 that it had been cancelled, Stones clarified in July 2024 that the reboot is still in development, albeit with the original writer's room having been disbanded a month prior.
+In March 2025, it was revealed that Cummings would reprise his role as Darkwing Duck for the reboot.

+In August 2025, Cummings confirmed that the show would actually be a revival series that would take place sometime after the events of the original show with him comparing it to The Dark Knight Returns since it featured an older Darkwing and Gosalyn.
+The actor also confirmed that it involved Darkwing deciding to resume his vigilantism after retiring for a long period of time.